Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Vaccinations

-Puppies begin their first series at approximately 8 weeks when they get their health certificates.
+Puppies begin their first series at approximately 7 weeks Just before they get their health certificates.
 Schedule an appointment with your veterinarian to keep your puppy on schedule.
 Vaccines are given in a series of 3.
 Each Vet is different and it will either be 2 or 3 weeks apart.

 The following diseases can be controlled by keeping